bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Concluding differentness of ectopic folds-->

-Overall, we find that embryos lacking the cephalic furrow form late ectopic folds.
+We thus find that embryos lacking the cephalic furrow form late ectopic folds.
 The formation of ectopic folds is different from the cephalic furrow in terms of number, position, dynamics and area.
 Importantly, ectopic fold formation is variable across embryos, in contrast to the stereotypic cephalic furrow formation in sibling controls and wild type.
 These analyses indicate the formation of ectopic folds is driven by different developmental mechanisms than the cephalic furrow, possibly influenced by stochastic events and mechanical forces in the epithelial tissue.